 Blood does not clot normally in a person who does not get enough vitamin K. A deficiency is rare among healthy people.
 Symptoms of vitamin K deficiency are:

 - Easy bruising and bleeding—nosebleeds, bleeding gums, blood in the urine, blood in the stool, or heavy menstrual bleeding

 - Bleeding in the skull in infants

-As a fat-soluble vitamin, vitamin K is stored in the body in small amounts.
-No tolerable upper intake level (UL)—that is, the highest amount healthy people can consume without endangering their health—has been established for vitamin K. However, excess amounts can cause the breakdown of red blood cells and liver damage.
-To be safe, you should follow the intake guidelines based on your age and gender
+Vitamin K is stored in the body in small amounts.
+No tolerable upper intake level (UL) has been established for vitamin K. However, too much can cause the breakdown of red blood cells and liver damage.
+To be safe, a person should follow the intake guidelines based on age and gender

 Major Food Sources

-Foods that are high in vitamin K include:
+Foods that are high in vitamin K are: